AllgeierSchweiz/azure-openai-lab/README.md

 <!-- CONTACT -->
 ### 6.Questions, Feedback, Support?

-each out to us!
+Reach out to us!
 We are happy to answer any questions you might have or use your feedback to optimize this series!

 Nicolas Rehder - nrehder@allgeier.ch
 Alex Dean - adean@allgeier.ch